Radio Republik Indonesia

-Radio Republik Indonesia (Radio of the Republic of Indonesia, abbreviated as RRI, stylized in logo in all-lowercase) is a public radio network of Indonesia and one of Indonesia's two national Public Broadcasting Institutions, the other being the public television network TVRI.
-Founded on 11 September 1945, it is the first radio network in Indonesia and one of the oldest media company in the country.
+Radio Republik Indonesia (lit.
+'Radio of the Republic of Indonesia', abbreviated as RRI, stylized in all-lowercase logo) is a public radio network of Indonesia and one of Indonesia's two national Public Broadcasting Institutions, the other being the public television network TVRI.
+Founded on 11 September 1945, it is the first radio network in Indonesia and one of the oldest media companies in the country.
 RRI headquarters are located on Medan Merdeka Barat Street in Central Jakarta, Jakarta.

 RRI has four radio networks as well as visual radio channels, broadcasts all over Indonesia to serve all citizens throughout the nation.
 The network is supported by roughly 90 local stations, the largest of any radio network in the country.
 Through its overseas broadcasting division Voice of Indonesia, RRI also provides information about Indonesia to people around the world.
 Its funding primarily comes from annual state budget approved by the parliament, advertisement, and other services.